 Hiro (the exhorter), and

 Parents and guardians will learn why their children respond to life the way they do.
 You will learn why they get along with some children really well and others not so well, why some barely speak 10 sentences in a day and others are boisterous or flamboyant.
 You will see why they gravitate toward certain vocations.
 And, you will see that just because they came from the union of the egg and sperm they may not necessarily be a carbon copy of the two parents.

 So, why is this really important?
 Here’s a good example: Sally tends to be rebellious and head strong.
 This is a common trait of a child that has a motivational gift of facilitation (leadership support).
 They are not rebelling against their parents, they are simply created to lead and get things done.
 To not ask permission is a natural tendency with someone gifted to take charge.
 When you know this you can develop their gift rather than put a damper on it.

-The Parent’s Guide to Understanding What Motivates Your Child (it is just that – a guide) will help you understand why your little ones express certain types of behavior.
+The Discover Your Child’s Motivational Gifts workbook will help you understand why your little ones express certain types of behavior.
 It is fascinating to watch them grow, isn’t it?
 They are so eager to learn.

 There are work-spaces throughout the book for you to make notes and plan activities for your child’s development!